So you’ve heard about graph database technology and you want to know what all the buzz is about.

 Each node represents an entity (a person, place, thing, category or other piece of data), and each relationship represents how two nodes are associated.
 For example, the two nodes

-Consider another example: Twitter is a perfect example of a graph database connecting 330 million monthly active users.
+Consider another example: Twitter is a perfect example of a graph database connecting hundreds of millions of monthly active users.

 Twitter users represented in a graph database model.